openvinotoolkit/open_model_zoo/demos/pedestrian_tracker_demo/README.md

     -no_show                     Optional.
 Do not show processed video.
     -delay                       Optional.
 Delay between frames used for visualization.
 If negative, the visualization is turned off (like with the option 'no_show').
 If zero, the visualization is made frame-by-frame.
     -out "<path>"                Optional.
 The file name to write output log file with results of pedestrian tracking.
 The format of the log file is compatible with MOTChallenge format.
     -first                       Optional.
 The index of the first frame of video sequence to process.
 This has effect only if it is positive.
+The actual first frame captured depends on cv::VideoCapture implementation and may have slightly different number.
     -last                        Optional.
 The index of the last frame of video sequence to process.
 This has effect only if it is positive.
 ```